The Private Wealth & Private Client Review: Liechtenstein

 iii Taxation as a private asset structure

-As an alternative to regular company taxation and inspired by Luxembourg's private asset management company, the Liechtenstein legislature devised a new tax privilege for legal entities that are only engaged in the management of their own assets and do not perform any commercial activity.
+As an alternative to regular company taxation and inspired by Luxembourg's private asset management company, the Liechtenstein legislature has devised a new tax privilege for legal entities that are only engaged in the management of their own assets and do not perform any commercial activity.
 A PAS is only subject to the minimum corporate income tax of 1,800 Swiss francs annually without having to file any tax returns.
-Taxation as a PAS was approved by the ESA as being compliant with the European competition law on 15 February 2011.
+Taxation as a PAS was approved by the EFTA Surveillance Authority15 as being compliant with European competition law on 15 February 2011.

 The main feature with regard to the tax privilege is the lack of commercial activity.
 Article 64, Paragraph 1(a) of the Tax Act exemplifies, by reference to the Asset Management Act, what is not considered a commercial activity.
 This includes the acquisition, possession, management and sale of transferable securities such as bonds, stocks, money market instruments, shares in investment undertakings and derivatives.

 Likewise, the buying, holding and selling of precious metals, artwork and similar assets is generally possible.
 In its decision approving the provisions on the PAS, however, the ESA indicates that transactions in securities when effected 'as part of a commercial share dealing activity' constitute economic activity.
 Regular and active trading of securities (and other assets) is therefore not considered permissible for a PAS unless decisions are delegated to an independent asset manager.
 The purchase and sale of securities as part of a long-term investment strategy are, however, allowed in any event.

 As the mere exercise of ownership and the granting of benefits by the entity to its shareholders or beneficiaries are not considered commercial activities, the holding of a property does not constitute a commercial activity as long as the property is used by the PAS or its shareholders and beneficiaries and no rent is charged.